Category Archives: Bruce Glover

 Director Roman Polanski and star Jack Nicholson are primarily responsible for the film’s success.

-The direction is a marvel as the cinematography, flow, and pacing are astounding.
+The direction is a marvel, with cinematography, flow, and pacing that are astounding.
 A slow build, the film takes off at just the perfect point as the mystery deepens, building to a crescendo.

 Jake begins tailing the woman’s husband, only to uncover an intriguing mystery involving the Los Angeles water supply.
-Soon, the real Evelyn Mulwray (Faye Dunaway) turns up and the film segues into a masterful web of complications and turns of events.
+Soon, the real Evelyn Mulwray (Faye Dunaway) turns up, and the film segues into a masterful web of complications and twists.

 One will not see the ending coming.